awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

     The following cost estimations are examples and may vary depending on your environment.

 You are responsible for the cost of Amazon cloud technology services used when running this solution.
 The majority of the cost for this solution is incurred by the data pipeline.
-As of June 2023, the main factors affecting the solution cost include:
+As of this revision, the main factors affecting the solution cost include:

 - **Ingestion module**, the cost depends on the size of the ingestion server and the type of the data sink you choose.